 Visit Waag's Fix Your Phone Shop at the Dutch Design Week in Eindhoven from 19 until 27 October 2024!

 This article is part of a three-part essay Your Phone is Broken written by Max Kortlander.
-Read the first part Your Phone is Broken - and it affects your wellbeing or the second part Your Phone is Broken - and it affects the planet.
+Read the first part Your Phone is Broken - and it affects your health or the second part Your Phone is Broken - and it affects the planet.

 Footnotes